PrEP (Pre-Exposure Prophylaxis)

 - having sex with somebody who is from a country with high rates of HIV

 There may be other reasons that you are at a higher risk of getting HIV.
-If you think you might be at a higher risk but are not sure, you can message one of our doctors, or speak to your GP or local sexual health clinic.
+If you're not sure if you are, you can message one of our doctors through your account.
+Otherwise, speak to your GP or local sexual health clinic.

 While PrEP is highly effective at preventing HIV, there are several reasons why it may not be suitable for you.
-If you are not at a high risk of getting HIV, you do not need to use PrEP.
-You should not take PrEP if you have tested positive for HIV or show symptoms of HIV infection.
+In addition to not having a high risk of getting HIV, you should not take PrEP if you have tested positive for HIV or show symptoms of HIV infection.

 - have kidney disease